vatesfr/xen-orchestra/google.md

 ## Missing plugin?

-If you don't find the GitHub plugin in the list, be sure to have it displayed in your Xen Orchestra configuration (in `/etc/xo-server/config.yaml`):
+If you don't find the Google plugin in the list, be sure to have it displayed in your Xen Orchestra configuration (in `/etc/xo-server/config.yaml`):

 ```
 plugins: